 Karl Ittig brought a large quantity of blown glass of all shapes, sizes, and colors for us to purchase if we wanted.
 It was all so fabulous and of course, there was something that pleased just about every guest there.
 What a great way to spend the morning.

 After lunch, we were ready for our included shore excursion: Bamberg Walking Tour.
-We grabbed our cards from the reception desk, boarded our motorcoach, and off we went into Bamberg’s old town where we met our guide.
+We grabbed our cards from the reception desk, boarded our motorcoach.
+Soon we were off into Bamberg’s old town where we met our guide.

 Bamberg was one of the few German cities not destroyed by bombing during WWII.
 Hitler held the Bamberg Conference there in an attempt to foster unity within the young Nazi party.
 Bamberg has a very large Old Town, and it was just as I thought medieval Germany would have looked like!
-Bamberg was awarded the honor of being a UNESCO World Heritage site in 1993: for her “outstanding universal value,” a site that belongs to all the peoples of the world.
+Bamberg was awarded the honor of being a UNESCO World Heritage site in 1993.
+Nuremberg is to be preserved for her “outstanding universal value,” a site that belongs to all the peoples of the world.

 Once back on the Baldur, everyone was very interested in the specific instructions we would receive from Tessa at the evening port talk, about tomorrow’s transfer to the Viking Magni.
 Our luggage was to be left outside our door by 8:00 AM. the next morning.
 (Not too early!)
 We would travel by motorcoach as scheduled to Nuremberg, our next scheduled stop.
-Viking had scheduled lunch for us in an authentic German Inn, and after lunch, we would travel by motorcoach to the Magni, waiting for us in Passau, Germany.
-All guests were saddened to be leaving their beloved Baldur and her staff, but we all understood the low water levels were an act of God and not in Viking’s control.
+Viking had scheduled lunch for us in an authentic German Inn.
+After lunch, we would travel by motorcoach to the Magni, waiting for us in Passau, Germany.
+All guests were saddened to be leaving their beloved Baldur and her staff.
+However, we all understood the low water levels were an act of God and not in Viking’s control.
 How could we be angry?

 After dinner, we went to the lounge to dance and bid a farewell to the Baldur staff.
-They treated us so kindly and every single one of them went above and beyond to ensure we had a great experience during our Viking Grand European Tour.
+They treated us so kindly.
+Every single one of them went above and beyond to ensure we had a great experience during our Viking Grand European Tour.
 They felt like family!

 There was always a party in the lounge.
 This evening we were celebrating Morgan’s birthday, and saying goodbye to the Baldur staff.